Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ## Decision Rights in Practice

-The following examples apply the Decision Architecture Lens to different categories of decisions.
+The following examples illustrate how decision authority and contribution may vary across different categories of decisions.

-They illustrate how significance, authority, contribution, escalation, and memory may vary depending on the scope and consequences of the decision.
+The Decision Architecture Lens can then be used to clarify significance, escalation, and memory for each specific case.

 The allocation is not universal.
 What matters is that the boundary between local, shared, and enterprise decisions is explicit.